rodchile/NSMeetUpO2/README.md

 ## Overview

-**NSMeetUpO2**, Makes painless the O2Auth authorization process for your iOS apps.
+**NSMeetUpO2**, Makes painless the O2Auth authorization process for your iOS apps on the Meetup.com API.

 ==========